Fabio-Junio/Azure-Custom-RBAC-Stop-Start-VMs/README.md

 ##################

-This JSON script can be useful in your Azure environment to be specific to a user only to perform Stop, Start and Deallocate of Virtual Machines.
+The JSON file Virtual Machine Stop-Start.json can be useful in your Azure environment to be specific to a user only to perform the Stop, Start and Deallocate of Virtual Machines.

 In the parameter: "assignableScopes": [ "/providers/Microsoft.Management/managementGroups/HML"